 2. Difficult relationships (not so much anymore, but when I was younger this was a major check)

 5. Callousness (I take issue with the negativity associated with this term.
 What someone might describe as “callous” is really just an inability on my part to access emotions the same way other people do.
 But whatever.
 Check.)

 7. Risky behavior (check, check, check, check, check, check, check, check).

 I am capable of exhibiting all of the symptoms listed above but I am very much in control of my personality.
 I do not have a criminal record.
 I am happily married, well-educated, career-driven and am able to maintain numerous “real” relationships.

-My favorite part of the article can be found in the second to last paragraph of the article.
+My favorite part of the article can be found in the penultimate paragraph.
 It states that “therapy can help manage some of the symptoms and side effects, particularly in milder cases.”

 I cannot stress enough how true this is – and not just for mild cases.
-This is great news because research indicates that sociopaths make up anywhere from 4 to eight percent of the population (and I believe this is a conservative estimate).
+This is great news because research indicates that sociopaths make up roughly five percent of the population (and I believe this is an incredibly conservative estimate).

 Sadly, the good news ends here.
 Rather than close strong with some facts on treatment options or empirical data that hasn’t been pop-fictionalized, the author decides to end her article by instructing readers what to do should they encounter a sociopath: